Agent HTTP quickstart

 X-Starkscan-Route-Class headers.
 These bounded workloads are validated

-internally before a host is declared migration-ready.
+before a host is declared migration-ready.

 The full Voyager replacement set for a wallet/app migration is three routes: